 A government Pleader is an officer appointed by the State Government to perform all the functions imposed by the Code of Civil Procedure on government leaders.
 The job role of the government pleader is to draft pleadings and pleads in a court of law.

 The main job role of the Public Prosecutor is to represent the case from the stateside (state government) against the suspected criminal in a criminal case or in criminal prosecution.

 Criminal Law Practitioner

-The job role of the criminal law practitioner is to address key criminal law issues in such a way that are useful for lawyers, the judiciary, and students.
+The job role of a criminal law practitioner is to address key criminal law issues in such a way that is useful for lawyers, the judiciary, and students.